Armed Forces Medical College (Bangladesh): Dormitories

-AFMC students viewed as 'medical cadets' and dormitory residency is compulsory.
+AFMC students are viewed as 'medical cadets' and dormitory residency is compulsory.
 There are separate dormitories for male and female medical cadets located near the campus.
 The boys' dorm and the girls' dorm are identical in structure.
 After passing graduation, now-interns must move out of the dorms, however the option exists for outside living or an intern-only dormitory.
 The intern dorm is co-ed, however men and women are assigned separate sides of the building.